Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Introduction

 Considering stochastic neural networks with parameterized weight distribution \citep{jospin2022BNNTutorial}, we cast the problem as a trade-off between sampling in low empirical risk regions and increasing the weight diversity.
 We consider the entropy as a measure of weight diversity, and show that the optimization boils down to solving a maximum entropy problem \citep{jaynes1968priorprobability}, where we aim at selecting the weight distribution of maximal entropy under the constraint that the training loss is acceptable.
 We derive a practical optimization formulation to solve this problem, called Maximum Weight Entropy (\textbf{MaxWEnt}), and show that it can be tackled with stochastic variational inference \citep{hoffman2013stochasticVI} using the reparameterization trick \citep{Kingma2013VAE}.
 The proposed optimization consists in penalizing the training loss with a term imposing the \textit{increase} of the weight distribution entropy.
-We provide a theoretical framework to understand the dynamics of this approach and show that the spread of the weight distribution is inversely proportional to the neuron activation amplitude for the training data, which extends the theoretical analysis of DARE to stochastic neural networks.
-The entropic penalization of MaxWEnt can then be interpreted as an \textit{anti-regularization}, enforcing the weight distribution to cover the whole set of consistent weights.
-Numerical experiments conducted on several regression and classification datasets demonstrate the strong benefits of this approach in OOD detection compared to state-of-the-art methods dedicated to this task.
+We provide a theoretical framework to understand the dynamic of this approach and show that the spread of the weight distribution is inversely proportional to the neuron activation amplitude for the training data.
+Numerical experiments conducted on several regression and classification datasets demonstrate the strong benefit of this approach in OOD detection compared to state-of-the-art methods dedicated to this task (e.g., Figure \ref{toy-intro}).